google/in-silico-labeling/README.md

 </p>

-This is like the error panels above, but it includes more statistics of the pixel distribution.
+This is like the error panels above, but the first row is `DAPI_CONFOCAL` and the second is `CELLMASK_CONFOCAL`.
+And because we used `noinfer_simplify_error_panels` it includes more statistics of the pixel distribution.
 Previously, there was one purple-bordered box which showed the medians of the pixel distributions.
 Now there are four purple-bordered boxes which show, in order, the mode, median, mean, and standard deviation.
 There are now three